WDI-SEA/notes/05-node-express/express-REST-crud/01get-post.md

 Try adding a new dinosaur and make sure you see the appropriate data come through in the terminal when you submit the form.

-**body-parser Summary:** Form data is passed as payload of the request.
+**body-parser Summary:** Form data is passed as the payload of the request.
 Every field that has a name will be included in that payload and it is sent as form encoded text.
 When `body-parser` is used, it automatically **parses** the form body into a javascript object that we can use and it stores it in `req.body` so we can use it \(similar to how we convert API responses to JSON.
 All of this is done as middleware, which we just configured.

 **The `name` attribute matters!** In the above example we could access the dinosaur type form field by using `req.body.type` and the name field by using `req.body.name`.
 This correlates directly to the _names_ given to the form fields in the **form html** above.